 This course is the laboratory component of BIOL 1107.
 Topics include microscopy, biochemistry, cytology and genetics.
 Prerequisite or corequisite: BIOL 1107 or permission of the instructor.
+This course fulfills the requirements for a major in Biology.

 BIOL 1108 Principles of Biology II